Audience and Voice

 Noun: the people who see the work of a particular artist or read the work of a particular writer (1)

 When writing, it is very important to use language that fits your audience and matches your purpose.
 Inappropriate language uses can damage your credibility, undermine your argument, or alienate your audience.
-Some of the major issues with appropriate language use:
+Some of the major issues with appropriate language use are:

 - Levels of Formality: Writing in a style that your audience expects and that fits your purpose is key to successful writing.